tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 ## The invocable

-The invocable is actually the simplist part of this
+The invocable is actually the simplest part of this

 ```python
 class Edk2BinaryBuild(Edk2Invocable):